TT-CL/LREC2020-TIARA-Wira/README.md

 # TIARA - A Lightweight Tool for Annotating Discourse Relations and Sentence Reordering
+## Note
+This repository is the clone of [https://github.com/wiragotama/TIARA-annotationTool](https://github.com/wiragotama/TIARA-annotationTool).
+Please refer to the original repository for the latest version.

+## About
 Annotation tool described in [our paper at LREC2020](http://www.lrec-conf.org/proceedings/lrec2020/pdf/2020.lrec-1.854.pdf).
 Please kindly cite the following paper when you use this tool.
 It would also be appreciated if you send me a courtesy [email](https://wiragotama.github.io), so I could survey what kind of tasks the tool is used for.

 ```